crystal-csete/team-builder/README.md

 The flow for editing is hard to conceptualize.
 It should go something like this:

-1. Our user clicks the `Edit` button/icon to start editing a team member
+1. Our user clicks the `Edit` button/icon to start editing a teams member
 1. A function in App is invoked that sets the clicked member to `memberToEdit` on state
 1. `Form.js` is receiving `memberToEdit` as a prop, and if that prop changes, the effect we built will set that object to state and populate the form with that member's info
 1. The user updates the member info